oj713/brickman-walkthrough/README.md

 -   [Model Evaluation](#model-evaluation)
 -   [Predictions and Plots](#predictions-and-plots)

-This repository contains resources a walkthrough for modeling presence/absence data using North Atlantic covariates from [Brickman et. al. 2021](https://online.ucpress.edu/elementa/article/9/1/00055/116900/Projections-of-physical-conditions-in-the-Gulf-of).
+This repository contains resources and a walkthrough for modeling presence/absence data using North Atlantic covariates from [Brickman et. al. 2021](https://online.ucpress.edu/elementa/article/9/1/00055/116900/Projections-of-physical-conditions-in-the-Gulf-of).
 Files included in this repository are: